oospina/spatial_transcriptomics_leptomeningeal_disease/README.md

 This repository contains scripts associated with the pre-print manuscript entitled: *Spatial transcriptomics analysis identifies a unique tumor-promoting function of the meningeal stroma in melanoma leptomeningeal disease*.
 The manuscript can be accessed [here](https://www.biorxiv.org/content/10.1101/2023.12.18.572266v1).
-Data used in this code is stored in the Gene Expression Omnibus (GEO) under accession number (XXXXXXXXX).
+Data used in this code is stored in the Gene Expression Omnibus (GEO) (accession number available upon publication).
 Whenever possible and/or relevant, intermediate or result files are included in this repository.
 Unix and R code was contributed by Oscar Ospina.

 The .fastq files from Illumina outputs were processed using [Space Ranger](https://www.10xgenomics.com/support/software/space-ranger/tutorials/count-ff-tutorial).